darrinm/fishy/README.md

 # Fish Finder

 AI-powered marine species identifier for diving videos.
 Upload your underwater footage and get detailed species identification with timestamps, habitat info, and extracted frames.
+The best models (Gemini 3 Pro and Gemini 3 Flash) are still not great at identifying marine life therefore this project is best used as a first pass to identify potential species and then manually review the results.

 ![Fish Finder UI](https://img.shields.io/badge/status-beta-blue)